thekevinscott/Glasswing/js/templates/pages/content-panel.md

 Opportunity
 -------------
-Radiologists must navigate many windows and pop-ups in their existing software.
-A significant portion of their workflow consists of positioning and resizing windows to see the content below.
+Radiologists must navigate multiple windows in their existing software.
+A significant portion of their workflow consists of positioning and resizing windows.

 We propose a customized layout panel for the display of scanned documents, priors, and other materials related to a particular case.
-Click on a prior for a demonstration.
+Click on a prior case for a demonstration.

-Side by Side
+Multiple Priors
 -------------
 A single click will populate the panel with the document.
 Holding and dragging a prior allows a radiologist to position the second prior side by side, allowing a radiologist to easily compare the two.